Public Pier — No Fishing License Required

 Every year and virtually every month sees some nice rays and sharks but April 2008 may have been “Shark Month.”
 A duo of four-foot-long 7-gill sharks, an impressive 36-pound angel shark, a horn shark, and a small mako shark joined an already strong showing of resident bat rays and leopard sharks.
 In addition, that month saw the capture of one of the pier’s largest shovelnose guitarfish, a hefty fish that measured 66” in length.

 Every year also sees some thresher sharks but August of 2010 included one of the largest— a ten-foot-long thresher shark.
 Soupfins are less common but December of ’07 saw a 55-pound soupfin while additional soupfins showed in August 2011 and April 2014.
-7-gill sharks are also far less common but several showed in July of 2013 and October 2016 (including an 80-pound fish).
+7-gill sharks are also a less than common species but several showed in July of 2013 and October 2016 (including an 80-pound fish).

 I do not know if there are more sharks at San Clemente than at other piers or more shark “specialists,” which could be the causative reason for the good numbers of sharks, but I imagine it’s a little of both.